Nissan Navara VS Renault Kangoo

 Renault Kangoo

-It’s also rated to tow up to 1500kg of braked trailer.
-And with its 3730kg GCM (or how much it can legally carry and tow at the same time) it can haul its maximum payload while towing its maximum trailer weight, which is impressive.
+It’s also rated to tow up to 1500kg of braked trailer and with its 3510kg GCM (or how much it can legally carry and tow at the same time) it can carry its maximum payload while towing its maximum trailer weight for optimum versatility.

-There’s also a large open storage area in the centre of the dash-pad plus a full-width overhead shelf, single glovebox and a centre console containing two cupholders and open trays for small items.
+Storage includes a large-bottle holder and bin in the base of each door, single glove box, full-width overhead shelf, large open tray in the centre of the dash-pad and (in standard form at least) a centre console with two cupholders and trays for small items.

 Price and features